 Before troubleshooting, please check Kaltura’s System Status page to see if there is a system-wide issue affecting video playback.

-- Oftentimes instructors embed their lecture videos into cuLearn for students to access.
+- Oftentimes instructors embed their lecture videos into the course page (cuLearn or D2L Brightspace) for students to access.
 There are a number of different ways to accomplish this.
 However, we strongly recommend following the instructions found on our Embed your Media Page to assure the best playback experience possible.

-- Even if you’ve used the Kaltura plugin to embed your videos into cuLearn, they might take a while to load.
+- Even if you’ve used the Kaltura plugin to embed your videos into your course page, they might take a while to load.
 One of the most common reasons is that there are too many videos on any one given page.
 When the page loads, it automatically starts loading all of the content (including videos).
-One way to get around this is to ensure you’re posting your videos to different Pages in cuLearn.
-This way, cuLearn will only load the videos students are attempting to access.
+One way to get around this is to ensure you’re posting your videos to different Pages in your course page.
+This way, only the videos students are attempting to access will be loaded.

 - Sometimes, even when the media appears to be finished processing, Media Space has some extra processing to do in the background.
 This might result in buffering.
 If the media is buffering right after it’s been uploaded, give it a little while and try again.

 - Like any other activity or resource in cuLearn, videos can be hidden from students.
 One of the most common reasons students can’t access the media is that it is hidden is cuLearn or restrictions prevent them from accessing the activity/resource where the video is located.

 - Finally, it might be the case that the video file is corrupt on the server.
 In this case, please fill out the form below so that our EdTech team can begin to investigate the issue.